qingfengxia/Cfd/Roadmap.md

  + CFD workbench icon is designed and located in Cfd module path
  + runFoamCommand() refactoring to unicode path support is done

+#### initial support of Fenics solver for laminar flow

+- fenics solver is devloed in `fsolver` repo: <https://github.com/qingfengxia/fsolvers>
+- 3D mesh with boundary export is done via gmsh
+- fenics  solver related  new classes are added into CFD workbench repo

-#### todo in July 2017
+#### todo in 2017

 - 2 freecad std test files with CFD case setup, put into Cfd/Example/ or std path of freecad
 - turbulence model further testing, in parallel with South Africa team
 - 2D meshing support: unv currently only deal with 3D, but possible to support 2D
 - general initalizer class, added into solver object
-- import FemWeight as a general body force constraint
+- refactor FemSelfWeight as a general body force constraint

 ======================================